GL-Ecologie/odoo-sh/docs/user_guide.md

 1. Create the new employee via **Employees → New**
 2. Go to the ***Settings*** tab → ***User*** section and  associate the new employee to a previously created user. **If the user doesn't exist yet, ask the system administrator to create it for you.**

-3. In addition to the user field, the following fields are available.
-By tab:
+3. Fill the different Employee fields, as fitting.
+These are, by tab:

    - ***Settings***:
       |Field|Description|